Media

 Bonita Eby is a Burnout Prevention & Organizational Culture Consultant, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations and individuals.
 Bonita is on a mission to end burnout.
 Get your free Burnout Assessment today.

-Explore our workshops
+Explore our workshops and consulting services.

-Bring our workshops to your workplace.
+Bring our consulting and workshops to your workplace.

 Boundaries For Work-life Balance